OurVoiceUSA/HelloVoter/server/README.md

 * `NEO4J_JMX_PORT`: The port on your `NEO4J_HOST` that exposes JMX.
 This port isn't exposed by default by Neo4j.
 See "Neo4j Configuration" below for how to set this up on the database side.
 * `NEO4J_JMX_USER`: Username to use to connect to neo4j jmx.
 * `NEO4J_JMX_PASS`: Password to use to connect to neo4j jmx.
+* `ENABLE_GEOCODE`: Allow import of data that doesn't have longitude/latitude
 * `DISABLE_JMX`: Don't attempt to connect to neo4j jmx.
 * `DISABLE_APOC`: Don't use the neo4j apoc plugin.
 This limits data import functionality.
 * `DISABLE_SPATIAL`: Don't use the neo4j spatial plugin.
 This limit turf functionality.